-Concentrated solar power plants frequently employ molten salt storage to dispatch energy when the sun is not shining.
-A mixture of sodium and potassium nitrates remains liquid between roughly 290 °C and 565 °C, storing heat that can later drive steam turbines.
-Determining how long a tank can supply power depends on its volume, temperature differential, the heat capacity and density of the salt, and the plant’s power draw.
+Concentrated solar power plants frequently employ molten salt tanks to dispatch energy after sunset.
+A blend of sodium and potassium nitrates remains liquid between roughly 290 °C and 565 °C, storing tremendous sensible heat that can later drive steam turbines.
+Determining how long a tank can supply power hinges on its volume, the temperature differential between hot and cold tanks, the heat capacity and density of the salt, and the plant’s power draw.

 This calculator estimates stored thermal energy using the sensible heat equation: